mendix/docs/content/en/docs/appstore/modules/charts/_index.md

 If your app was created in a Studio Pro version below v9.18.0 then you may see some additional errors in the **Errors List** tab from the **Atlas_Web_Content** module.
 These errors come from some page templates shipped by default with Studio Pro.
 The simplest solution for these errors is to go to the template and remove all chart widgets from it.
 If you are using these templates in your app, apply the steps in the *Updating Chart Widgets* section to your templates.
 {{% /alert %}}

 Congratulations!
 You successfully updated your charts module.
-After you troubleshoot your errors, run your app to enjoy the new charts module.
+After you troubleshoot your errors, run your app to enjoy the new chart widgets module.